xitrum-framework/glokka/README.rst

 Lookup or create
 ----------------

-You may need to lookup a named actor, and then if it does not exist, create and register it:
+If you want to lookup a named actor, and when it does not exist, create and register it:

 ::

+  // 5s timeout, see below
   registry !
-Registry.LookupOrCreate("name")
+Registry.LookupOrCreate("name", 5)

 The sender will receive: